foo123/sunfish.js/README.md

 JavaScript port of [Sunfish Python Chess Engine](https://github.com/thomasahle/sunfish)

-(NB: NNUE version is not scheduled to be ported)
+(NB: NNUE version will be ported as well)

 **Example for node:**